Ryzhara/pygvas/docs/standard_types.md

 ## Notes
 - All integers are stored in little-endian format
 - All floating-point values are stored in little-endian format
-- DateTime values are stored as ticks (0.1 microseconds) since January 1, 0001
+- LightWeightDateTime values are stored as ticks (0.1 microseconds) since January 1, 0001
 - Timespan values are stored in milliseconds
 - The following types use float32 in UE4 and float64 in UE5+:
   - Vector